flaxandteal/dp-compose/cantabular-import/analysis/full-import-export/README.md

 This should run a full import and export.

-If there are any errors you may need to in the terminal for STEP 1, do CTRL-C and when the docker compose finishes (which it may not), run 'docker compose down' (this may also fail - in which case restart docker and do 'docker compose down' again) - after that clean out any volumes in docker and repeat all 4 steps again.
+If there are any errors you may need to in the terminal for STEP 1, do CTRL-C and when the docker compose finishes (which it may not), run 'make clean' (this may also fail - in which case restart docker and do 'make clean' again) - after that clean out any volumes in docker and repeat all 4 steps again.
 Hopefully STEP 4 will then run to completion and in your local minio directory you should find 4 newly created files in the private bucket and also 4 files in public bucket.

 -=-